Scott Burton

 Scott Burton (June 23, 1939 – December 29, 1989) was an American sculptor and performance artist best known for his large-scale furniture sculptures in granite and bronze.

 Early years

-Burton was born in Greensboro, Alabama to Walter Scott Burton, Jr. and Hortense Mobley Burton.
+Burton was born in Greensboro, Alabama to Walter Scott Burton Jr. and Hortense Mobley Burton.
 While Burton was a child, his parents separated and Burton relocated to Washington, DC. with his mother.

 Burton began his artistic career at the Washington Workshop Center in Washington D.C. in the mid-1950s under Leon Berkowitz, before progressing to the Hans Hofmann School of Fine Arts in Provincetown, Massachusetts.
 Between 1959 and 1962 Burton took classes at Goddard College in Plainfield, Vermont, George Washington University in Washington, D.C., Harvard University, and Columbia University, where he finally received his bachelor's degree.

-In 1963 Burton was awarded a Master of Fine Arts degree from New York University in New York City.
+In 1963, Burton was awarded a Master's degree in literature from New York University in New York City.